fbq('track', 'ViewContent');

 Halloween Favorites!

-Halloween is one of my very favorite holidays!
 Why?
 Well, first of all, it's a chance to be something you're not.
 What kid (of all ages) doesn't like to play pretend?

 Halloween Favorites!
 This post has several book recommendations, resources, and even a couple of Halloween related dollar deals!.

 I also love Halloween because of all the great children's literature out there!
 Here are some favorites!
+(These are Amazon affiliate links!)

-Who doesn't love Room on the Broom?
+Who doesn't love this one?

-Last, but certainly not least is my very favorite Halloween story, the Hallo-wiener!
+Last but certainly not least is my very favorite Halloween story, the Hallo-wiener!
 Who doesn't love a book where the underdog becomes the hero?
 (Pun intended!)

 Besides books, I try to squeeze in some Halloween fun wherever I can!